 - Want a tree with colorful fall foliage?
 Bloodgood Japanese maple (Acer palmatum atropurpureum 'Bloodgood') gives you that and more, offering good color for three seasons.

-- But if it is a flowering tree that interests you, the Kwanzan cherry (Prunus serrulata; 'Kwanzan') may get the nod.
+- If it is a flowering tree that interests you, the Kwanzan cherry (Prunus serrulata; 'Kwanzan') may get the nod.

-If not deer, but drought is the challenge that you face, pick from among the drought-tolerant trees.
-For example:
+If not deer, but drought is the challenge that you face, pick from among the drought-tolerant trees:

 Deciding on a Tree When Your Yard Is Small